-I am digressing because coconut gets my mind thinking of dessert, and dessert makes me hungry :-).
+I am digressing because coconut makes my mind think of dessert, and dessert makes me hungry :-).

 For this recipe, I use unsweetened shredded coconut.
 There is sugar in the cupcakes and frosting...I think sweetened shredded coconut would tip the scales and make this recipe too sweet.